 - The D.O.T.
 (Department of Transportation) regulates the transport of explosive materials, which affects shipping of composite solid-fuel rocket motors.

 - The F.A.A.
 (Federal Aviation Administration) regulates the use of the sky.
 Note that flying higher than the start of controlled airspace requres an F.A.A. waiver.
 Controlled airspace height varies.
 It is often 1200 feet, but can drop down to zero in some areas (such as within five miles of an airport).
-Here is a link to the relevant regulations.

 The D.O.T. affects rocketeers the least, because their requirements must generally be met by manufacturers and vendors who ship you motors purchased by mail order.
 However, you must comply with D.O.T. regulations when transporting motors to the launch site.
 You can personally transport up to 99lbs. of legally manufactured commercial motors (in all but the very largest sizes) as long as they are still in the manufacturers packaging.
 Note that it is not legal to ship rocket motors through ordinary means.
 The Post Office and U.P.S. can ship them as "hazardous materials" for an extra charge.